conan-io/docs/conanfile_py.rst

 +-------------+------------------+--------------------------------------------------------+

-Example with other build systems
+Other build systems
 ________________________________

-If you are using **scons** or any other build system you can use conan too.
+If you are using any other build system you can use conan too.
 In the ``build()`` method you can access your settings and build information from your requirements and pass it to your build system.
+Note, however, that probably is simpler and much more reusable to create a generator to simplify the task for your build system.

 .. code-block:: python